roger-creus/Wave-Defense-Learning-Environment/README.md

 ## Description

-Wave defense is a gym-like RL environment inspired from wave defense games.
+Wave defense is a gym-like RL environment inspired from wave defense games :ocean::ocean:

+Please :star: star :star: the repository if you like it!

 Random policy           |  Trained PPO :-------------------------:|:-------------------------: